edumserrano/webpack-module-federation-with-angular/code-demos/angular-architects-ng16/README.md

 Also, read the official docs at:
 - [the readme page for the @angular-architects/module-federation npm package](https://www.npmjs.com/package/@angular-architects/module-federation?activeTab=readme)
 - [the tutorial for the @angular-architects/module-federation plugin](https://github.com/angular-architects/module-federation-plugin/blob/main/libs/mf/tutorial/tutorial.md)

+## Learn more

+This example was based on the [The Microfrontend Revolution: Module Federation with Angular](https://www.angulararchitects.io/blog/the-microfrontend-revolution-part-2-module-federation-with-angular/) article.